ulricaskarin/ulricaskarin.github.io/_posts/2015-11-12-open-graph.markdown

 like audio, description and site-name.
 If you'd like a list of all possible OG-tags, take a look
 here: [The Open Graph Protocol][The Open Graph Protocol].
-There are of course similar tools for other media, Twitter uses something called TwitterCards for example.
+There are of course similar tools for other media, Twitter uses something called TwitterCards for example, read more about this here: [Twitter Cards][Twitter Cards].

 I have used Open Graph in order to have control over how this website is presented when shared in social media.
 In the head section of the original code I'm using Jekyll syntax with if statements to validate if for example a page title exists.
 If not, the open graph meta tag will point the title to my Website title.
-This way I get an automatic and simple check to all my tags, without having to do it manually for each page.
+This way I get an automatic dynamic and simple check to all my tags, without having to do it manually for each page.
+As an example I have implemented an image tag in my blogposts front matter - in those posts containing a picture.
+So if a user shares a specific blogpost with a specific image, this is the one being shared.
 I have also validated my OG with FaceBooks open graph debugger: [FaceBook Debugger][FaceBook Debugger].

 ![Open Graph Logo]({{ site.url }}/assets/images/og_pic.png){: .post-image }